Kun73/DSMT/README.md

 # DSMT

-This repo includes codes of the paper `An accelerated distributed stochastic gradient method with momentum`.
+This repo includes codes of the paper [An accelerated distributed stochastic gradient method with momentum](https://arxiv.org/abs/2402.09714).
 We use some code from: https://github.com/qureshi-mi/S-ADDOPT.

 # SCVX